davidherszenhaut/metal_concerts/README.md

 3. Enter `python metal_concerts.py` to run the script

 # Upcoming changes:
-* Take the list of preferred bands and create an html page with their information
+* Take the list of preferred bands and create an HTML document with their information
-* Open up the html document automatically
+* Allow users to select their own genres